 3. Shop Amazon

 Wait, you can shop on Amazon to save money at Target?
-Correct, because Target is one of many retailers with price match guarantee.
+Correct, because Target is one of many retailers with a price match guarantee.

 As expected, there are some rules and restrictions.
 But in general, Target will match the lower price from select online or local retailers.